-HELPFUL HABIT 4: Go to Bed Only When You Are Sleepy (and Not Just Tired)\
+HELPFUL HABIT 4: Go to Bed Only When You Are Sleepy (and Not Just Tired)

-\This is one of the most important habits.
-If you go to bed when you are not sleepy, you will not fall asleep.
+This is one of the most important habits.
+If you go to bed when you are not really sleepy, you will not fall asleep.
+Therefore, there is no reason to go to bed if you are not sleepy.
 When you go to bed too early, it only gives you more time to become frustrated trying to fall asleep or to be anxious about nightmares.

 - This may mean that you go to bed even later than your planned bedtime.
-That is normal and common the first few weeks in this program. - Also, remember to stick to your planned time to get up, regardless of the time you go to bed.
+That is normal and common the first one to two weeks in this program. - Also, remember to stick to your planned time to get up, regardless of the time you go to bed.